Make My Life with You

-"Make My Life with You" is a song written by Gary Burr, and recorded by American country music group The Oak Ridge Boys.
+"Make My Life with You" is a song written by Gary Burr and recorded by The Oak Ridge Boys.
 It was released in November 1984 as the second single from their Greatest Hits 2 compilation album.
 The song was The Oak Ridge Boys' eleventh number one on the country chart.
-The single went to number one for one week and spent a total of fourteen weeks on the chart.
+The single stayed at number one for a week and spent a total of fourteen weeks on the chart.